omarzitounii/HTML-CSS---Certification-Projects/readme.md

 Follow these steps to run any of the projects locally on your machine:

 1. Clone the repository or download the project(s) folder
-1. Run the project with live server:
+1. Open the project with live server:
     * Open the project in [Visual Studio Code](https://code.visualstudio.com/)
     * Download Live Server Extension by Ritwick Dey
     * In the project folder, right-click on index.html and select "Open with Live Server"